Updated May 30, 2023

 Advantages of Dynamic Routing

 - Dynamic Routing involves more automation in the way that routing gets automatically sent to all of the other routers.

 - Dynamic Routing also involves a change of notification in the way that the dynamic routing protocol has got the ability to reroute the traffic around the link, which is congested.

 - Dynamic Routing involves higher uptime for the users since the routing protocol has got intelligence, and it can also react much faster; therefore, users can see higher uptime.

-- Dynamic Routing also deals with greater throughput of the network since the routing protocol has the ability to calculate the most responsive network link to make use of, also users see less of latency and more of performance in the network.
+- Dynamic Routing also deals with greater throughput of the network since the routing protocol has the ability to calculate the most responsive network link to make use of, also users see less latency and more performance in the network.

-- Dynamic Routing involves much less of work for administrators, as and when the network grows, the administrator need not worry regarding the configuration of other routers on a network.
+- Dynamic Routing involves much less work for administrators as, and when the network grows, the administrator needs not to worry regarding the configuration of other routers on a network.
 Rather, the administrator would configure the dynamic routing protocol on a new router to talk to those routers and make them aware of the new router’s networks.

 Dynamic Routing Protocols

 There exist many interior gateway routing protocols, that is, IGP.
 These are the protocols that could be used within the network.
 These protocols are supported by every router and operating system of the server like Windows 2003 Server or Linux.
 Some of the protocols are explained as under :

 1. OSPF (Open Shortest Path First)

 It is a very famous dynamic routing protocol that is being used in today’s world.
 OSPF is also an open protocol to ensure that any router or even server operating system can run this protocol.
 It selects the best route by making use of cost as its metric.
 It is also considered a complete-featured routing protocol, and also it can be complex; however, it can also scale to any size in the network.

 2. EIGRP (Enhanced Interior Gateway Routing Protocol)